CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-course-activities.md

 Activities are coding assignments that are completed independently by each student and submitted on GitHub.

+### Final Exam

+The final exam will take place during the university's exam period and will be scheduled by the Registrar’s Office.
+The final exam is cumulative and will cover material from the entire term, and could include multiple choice, T/F, matching, and written questions.
+Further details will be provided closer to the exam period.

 ## Important Dates and Deliverable Deliverables

 **NOTE: All dates are tentative and are used as general targets.** Date adjustments will be made as needed, giving you additional time to avoid major conflicts.
 Adjustments to these dates will be announced in lectures.